alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 1) Embed maps need a `PlaceId` that can be retrieved **manually** from [Google Map](https://www.google.com/maps) (Free), or by using `getPlaceDetails` from the `PlacesService` (Paid)

-2) The [Terms of Service](https://cloud.google.com/maps-platform/terms) of Google maps does not allow storing and caching any responses from its API, except for `PlaceId` field which can be saved for future use.
+2) The [Terms of Service](https://cloud.google.com/maps-platform/terms) of Google maps does not allow storing and caching any responses, except for `PlaceId` field which can be saved for future use.

-Analyzing the first point, the cost of the call `getPlaceDetails` that given an address gives us the `PlaceId` is `0.017$` per session, much higher than the cost of a normal `Dynamic Map`, which is `0.007$`!.
+Analyzing the first point, the cost of the call `getPlaceDetails` that given an address gives the `PlaceId` is `0.017$` per session, much higher than the cost of a normal `Dynamic Map`, which is `0.007$`!.

 Analyzing instead the second point, we can take advantage of storing the `PlaceId`, paying only once time for the service `getPlaceDetails`, store the value of the `PlaceId` of an `Address` and use the `Embed Map` in a freeway.